Moldova and the Russo-Ukrainian war: Destabilization

 During the summer of 2020, the Chișinău International Airport was repeatedly forced to be evacuated after fake bomb threats; some of the threats were traced back to Russia.

 Hundreds of cyberattacks have been conducted against Moldovan computer systems.

-Moldova is almost entirely dependent on Russian energy supplies.
+Moldova was almost entirely dependent on Russian energy supplies.
 In 2022, Russia delivered less than half the amount of natural gas promised in contracts and instituted a 4-fold price hike for gas supplies to the country, leading to a sharp spike in inflation.

 On 1 March 2022, a video leaked that depicted President of Belarus Alexander Lukashenko standing in front of a battle map showing an incursion into Moldova from Odesa.

 On 1 September 2022, Russian Foreign Minister Sergey Lavrov warned Moldova that, 'any action that would threaten the security of our troops [in Transnistria] would be considered ... as an attack on Russia.'

 On 19 December 2022, the head of the Intelligence and Security Service of Moldova said that Russia planned to invade Moldova in early 2023.
 He said that Russia would attempt to create a land corridor to Transnistria.
 He said, "The question is not whether the Russian Federation will attack the territory of Moldova, but when it will happen."

 On 4 February 2023, Russian Foreign Minister Sergey Lavrov said during an interview that Moldova was a new "anti-Russian project" and that the West was turning Moldova into "the next Ukraine".